EktaMehra/heritage_housing/README.md

 ### Project Highlights

-- **Predictive Model**: Accurately forecasts sale prices for both standard and heritage homes, including a test set of inherited properties.
+- **Predictive Model**: Predictive Model: Achieved an R2 score of 0.87 on unseen test data using a Random Forest Regressor.
+Forecasts sale prices for both standard and heritage homes, including a test set of inherited properties.
 - **Interactive Visualizations**: Explore relationships between structural and historical property features and sale prices.
 - **User-Centric Dashboard**: Built using Streamlit for clear, actionable insights and real-time property valuation predictions.